cognitivetech/ollama-ebook-summary/README.md

 | MyPrompt1 | "You are Loved.
 Act as an expert on summarization, outlining and structuring. \\nYour style of writing should be informative and logical." | -54.4 | 44 | Less Nice |
 | Simple | "You are a helpful AI assistant.
 Don't include any user instructions, or system context, as part of your output." | -52.5 | 42 | Less Nice |

-In the end, I find that [Mistral 7b Instruct v0.2](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2) works best without any system prompt.
+In the end, I find that [Mistral 7b Instruct v0.2](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2) works best for my summaries without any system prompt.

 Maybe would have different results for a different task, or maybe better prompting, but this works good so I'm not messing with it.